tutorgen/hpit_services/server/assets/docs.md

 HPIT Message - This is a event_name and payload pair, both of which are defined by the developer for their plugin.

-HPIT Transaction - A transaction is a message specifically for DataShop transactions.
+HPIT Transaction - A transaction is a message specifically for PSLC DataShop transactions.

 ## Getting started

+### Python Requirements

 HPIT requires Python 3.4.
 Make sure that you have this version of Python installed and linked into your PATH.
 Most systems that come with Python have Python 2.7x branch installed.